For the rats:

 1/4 teaspoon black pepper

-1. In a mixing bowl, combine the ground beef, rice, onion, egg and 1 teaspoons (5 mL) of the salt.
+1. In a mixing bowl, combine the ground beef, rice, onion, egg and 1 teaspoon of the salt.
 Mix well.

 2. Now make the rats.
-Using a measuring cup, scoop out 1/4 cup (50 mL) of the ground beef mixture.
-Form it, by hand, into a firmly packed teardrop shape — pointy on one end, rounded on the other.
+Using a measuring cup, scoop out 1/4 cup of the ground beef mixture.
+Form it, by hand, into a firmly packed teardrop shape -- pointy on one end, rounded on the other.
 This is your basic rat.
-Place it into a 3-quart (3 liter) shallow baking dish and gently pinch in the neck area.
+Place it into a 3-quart shallow baking dish and gently pinch in the neck area.
 Poke a piece of uncooked spaghetti into the larger rounded end as a tail.
 Repeat with the remaining ground beef mixture.

-3. When all the rats are neatly placed in the baking dish, stir together the tomatoes, water, sugar, Worcestershire sauce, remaining 1 teaspoons (5 mL) of salt and 1/4 teaspoons (1 mL) pepper.
+3. When all the rats are neatly placed in the baking dish, stir together the tomatoes, water, sugar, Worcestershire sauce, remaining 1 teaspoon of salt and 1/4 teaspoon pepper.
 Pour over the rats.
-Cover the dish with foil wrap (or a lid, if it has one) and bake at 350° F (180° C) for 45 minutes.
-Uncover and continue to bake for another 45 to 50 minutes, basting occasionally with sauce, or until the rice is tender and the rats are fully cooked.
+Bake at 350 degrees F for 40 minutes, basting occasionally with sauce.
+Then cover the dish with foil and bake for another 15 minutes, or until the rice is tender and the rats are fully cooked.